TheDanBlanco/brain-language/README.md

     --debug     Verbosely prints the language tokens & AST --version   Returns the version of Brain
 ```

-More samples can be found in the `samples/` folder.

 ## Design Goals
 * Capable in use